akimd/vcsn/lib/vcsn/rat/README.txt

 The trick is simple: store the weights W as a rational-expression: "{W}\e", and simply use the product to apply a weight.

-* Dealing with "atoms are words"
+* Dealing with "labels are words"
-Everything was fine with "atoms are letters", but "atoms are words" adds its own complexity.
-We want "abcd" to be a single atom, which means that we want "exp: exp exp" to concatenate atoms (using concat()) rather that multiply them (mul()).
+Everything was fine with "labels are letters", but "labels are words" adds its own complexity.
+We want "abcd" to be a single label, which means that we want "exp: exp exp" to concatenate labels (using concat()) rather that multiply them (mul()).

 But then, since (of course) parens are syntax-only, "(ab)(ab)" also results in "abab".
 Wrong.

-One idea is to have a new non-terminal, say "atom", that would collect all the letters together, so "exp: exp exp" would always use mul(), never concat().
+One idea is to have a new non-terminal, say "label", that would collect all the letters together, so "exp: exp exp" would always use mul(), never concat().
 Wrong again: "ab*" will be parsed as "(ab)*".

-I don't see how to avoid remembering whether the atoms were put in parentheses or not.
+I don't see how to avoid remembering whether the labels were put in parentheses or not.
 Yet this is not something that we want to "see" in our AST, so ideally we should store this in the parser only.
 A decoration of the semantic value for the expressions would do the trick, yet it means that